ada-ros/tutorial-aeic21/README.md

 ### Hardware requirements

 For some exercises the *Webots* simulator will be used.
-This simulator is not very demanding about hardware or graphics acceleration.
+This simulator is not very demanding about hardware or graphics acceleration, working well even with recent Intel integrated GPUs.
 A computer well-suited for large compilations is recommended, though.

 ### Further materials